 With all that is going on in the US and abroad, we wanted to give you an update about the Untangling Emotions Regional Conference.
-Due to recent guidance from the CDC regarding large events, CCEF and Bethlehem Baptist Church will be postponing the conference.
-Thankfully, however, it has been rescheduled for Friday-Saturday, November 13-14, 2020.
+Due to guidance from the Minnesota Department of Health regarding large events, CCEF and Bethlehem Baptist Church have moved the conference to a completely virtual format.

-We look forward to seeing you in November.
-Until then, we will be praying for you, the city of Minneapolis, our nation, and those suffering from the effects of COVID-19 throughout the world.
+We look forward to seeing you virtually in November.
+Until then, we will be praying for you.

 Our emotions are complex.
 Some of us seem able to ignore our feelings, while others feel controlled by them.
 The Bible teaches us that our emotions are an indispensable part of what makes us human–and play a crucial role in our relationships with God and others.

-Join us November 13-14 in Minneapolis, MN as we focus on how to biblically engage with our emotions in order to better understand what they reveal about our hearts and handle them wisely in everyday moments.
+Join us November 13-14 as we focus on how to biblically engage with our emotions in order to better understand what they reveal about our hearts and handle them wisely in everyday moments.

 Alasdair Groves has served on CCEF’s faculty since 2010.
 He was the co-founder of CCEF’s New England office and now serves as the Executive Director of CCEF.